austinaeden/phase-1-code-challenge-wk3/README.md

 ## Title
 Code challenge week 3 phase 1
+Flatiron Movie Theater

 ## Description
 This is my week 3 code challenge showing how i did the project.

+The project allows a person to buy tickets for a movie.

+It shows the number of tickets available.

+If the the tickets are sold out the user can't buy one

 ## Technologies Used